scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

-As the elements of the tree may be of heterogeneous types there needs to be an automatic, easy and universal way to select either leaf elements or subtrees in a way that works across all allowable leaf nodes.
+As the elements of the tree may be of heterogeneous types there needs to be an automatic, easy and universal way to select either leaf elements or subtrees in a way that works across all allowable leaf nodes, e.g. for setting plot options.
 Such specification is achieved in HoloViews by semantic "group" and "label" strings that may be explicitly specified in the constructor to any primitives (otherwise appropriate defaults are used).
 Using these two identifiers, the ``+`` and ``*`` operators are able to generate trees with a useful two-level indexing system by default.

-With the ability to overlay or concatenate any element with any other, there is great flexibility to define complex relationships between elements.
+With the ability to overlay or concatenate any element with any other, there is great flexibility to declare complex relationships between elements.
 Whereas a single element primitive holds semantic information about a particular piece of data, trees encode semantic information between elements.
 The composition of visual elements into